TL;DR

 Stop Losing PPE Customers to Silent Failures

 ApifyForge Monitor requires 1 line of code, takes under 2 minutes to set up, costs zero Apify credits, and is free for up to 3 actors.
-Know the moment any user's run fails.
+Find out about failures before they become support tickets.